 Closing Guantanamo is good human rights policy and, according to military and intelligence experts, good national security policy.
-The Guantanamo provisions in the

-Senate NDAA provide the necessary flexibility to execute that policy responsibly.
-We urge your support of the Guantanamo provisions in the Senate NDAA and urge you to vote "no" on any amendments that would further restrict transfers.
+The Guantanamo provisions in the Senate NDAA provide the necessary flexibility to execute that policy responsibly.
+We urge your support for the bipartisan Guantanamo provisions in the Senate NDAA.